JugAnt0/Hangry-adventure/README.md

-﻿# A Hangry Adventure
+# A Hangry Adventure

-## A Hangry Adventure is a platformer, pixel art, 2D game made in Godot that has very basic mechanics:
+**A Hangry Adventure** is a 2D pixel-art platformer built with the Godot game engine.

-Moving (with the arrow or ad keys), jumping ( with the space bar or the w key), eating apples (by touching them), and falling (by, well, falling).
+The game features simple core mechanics:
+- **Movement:** Arrow keys or A/D
+- **Jumping:** Space bar or W
+- **Eating apples:** Collect apples by touching them
+- **Falling:** When you fall off the map, the level resets

+## Project Structure

-## In this repo there are 3 main sections:
+The repo is organized into three main sections:

 ### Scenes

-All of the key parts of the game: Platforms, Player, Apples, and the Level
+Contains the main game scenes, including:
+- Platforms
+- Player
+- Apples
+- Level layout

 ### Scripts

-Where all the code for the game is stored (Like moving, apple counter, falling, etc)
+Contains the GDScript code that powers the game mechanics:
+- Player movement
+- Jumping
+- Apple collection
+- Score tracking
+- Gravity and falling

 ### Sprites

-Where all the pixel art drawings (made by me in aseptrite) are located
+All pixel art assets used in the game.
+Sprites were created by me using **Aseprite**.

+## Built With
+- **Godot Engine**
+- **GDScript**
+- **Aseprite**

+## How to Run:

+ Go to itc.io with this link and click "play" ->>>> https://jugant0.itch.io/a-hangry-adventure